 Brandon Karam and Jessica Karam Oley appeared on Season 10, Episode 10 of Shark Tank, which aired in January 2019.
 According to Shark Tank Tales, they asked the sharks for a $50,000 investment in exchange for a 20 percent stake in Pristine.

 In the end, shark Lori Grenier gave them the $50,000 they were looking for, but for 25 percent of the company.
-Three years later, Pristine is still on the market, so it seems like the investment worked out.
+As of September 2023, Pristine is still on the market, so it seems like the investment worked out.
+A bottle of Pristine Toilet Paper Spray starts at $13.99.

 There are many alternatives to wet wipes, from sprays to bidets.